 We’ve written before about the intelligent application of Agile methods in Information Technology (IT) projects: See part 3 of our 4-part 2011 series, The First 10% of a Project: 90% of Success, here in our ChangeAgents articles.
 This article is a follow up with more insights.
 And, much has happened since our earlier article.

-I do still have concerns about a few agile zealots who insist upon contrasting Agile to Waterfall.
+I do still have concerns about a few of the agile zealots who insist upon contrasting Agile to Waterfall.
 Competent PMs moved away from “pure” Waterfall in the early 1980s.
 We also disposed, for the most part, of years-long, hold-your-breath-and-wait-forever IT projects.
-What did we replace them with?
-Three-to-six-month bursts (we called them iterations, or increments) that delivered prioritized useful business functions.
+And, we eliminated the reams of never-used unneeded documentation–retaining only the useful stuff.
+What did we replace these 1960s-era artifacts with?
+Three-to-six-month, intensive bursts (we called them iterations, or increments) that delivered prioritized useful business functions.

 Prerequisites for Success

-Of course, in addition to speeding useful delivery, we also identified the other key prerequisites for success:
+Of course, in addition to speeding useful delivery, we also identified and implemented other key prerequisites for project and business success:

 - A good, high-level project plan;

 - A clear business case;

 - Understanding of the information needs and data structures;

 - Customer-driven high-level business requirements;